tototomate123/tuwunel/docs/troubleshooting.md

 #### Potential DNS issues when using Docker

-Docker has issues with its default DNS setup that may cause DNS to not be properly functional when running conduwuit, resulting in federation issues.
+Docker has issues with its default DNS setup that may cause DNS to not be properly functional when running Tuwunel, resulting in federation issues.
 The symptoms of this have shown in excessively long room joins (30+ minutes) from very long DNS timeouts, log entries of "mismatching responding nameservers", and/or partial or non-functional inbound/outbound federation.

-This is **not** a conduwuit issue, and is purely a Docker issue.
+This is **not** a Tuwunel issue, and is purely a Docker issue.
 It is not sustainable for heavy DNS activity which is normal for Matrix federation.
 The workarounds for this are:
 - Use DNS over TCP via the config option `query_over_tcp_only = true`